Pro-Kiddie/IoTFlaskApp/README.md

 - Flask-login
    - Flask login manager for access controls.
 - Flask-mail
-   - Sending emails with email server and account details provided.
+   - Sending emails with email server and account details provided
+- Flask Blueprint
 - TimedJSONWebSignatureSerializer
    - Generates one-time password reset URLs and able to store information such as user ID with the URL for verification purpose.
 - SQLAlchemy